Robert Muldoon: Nuclear ships policy and the snap election of 1984

 Ultimately, the end of Muldoon's government came following a late-night clash with National backbencher Marilyn Waring over highly contentious Opposition-sponsored nuclear-free New Zealand legislation, in which Waring told him she would cross the floor (giving the Opposition a victory).
-On 14 June 1984, a visibly drunk Muldoon called a snap election for 14 July that same year; historians noted the unfortunate coincidence with Bastille Day.
+On 14 June 1984, a visibly drunk Muldoon called a a snap election for 14 July that same year; historians noted the unfortunate coincidence with Bastille Day.
 A journalist commented that a one-month election campaign would not give Muldoon much time to which Muldoon replied, audibly slurring his words, "It doesn't give my opponents much time to run up to an election, does it?".
 Six days before the election, a televised leader's debate was held between Muldoon and David Lange where Muldoon, irritated by Lange's magnanimous closing words to him, sarcastically finished the debate by saying "I love you, Mr Lange".
 Muldoon was heavily defeated by Lange's resurgent Labour Party, which won 56 seats to National's 37 with massive vote splitting caused by the New Zealand Party in particular.
 Muldoon's drunkenness when announcing the election date led to it being humorously called the "schnapps election".

 It is a strong convention in New Zealand politics that a prime minister does not ask for an early election unless he or she cannot govern, or unless they need to seek the electorate's endorsement on a matter of national importance (as was the case in 1951).
 Muldoon justified the snap election because he felt Waring's revolt impeded his ability to govern.
 Indeed, it was obvious that Muldoon was finding it hard to pass financial measures with neo-liberal rebels like Ruth Richardson and Derek Quigley voting against the Government on certain issues.
 However, Waring said that she would not have denied Muldoon confidence or supply.
 This has led historians to question Muldoon's excuse for calling a snap election, since he still would have had the constitutional means to govern.